Darryl Morris (presenter)

-He became presenter of Bauer Media Group's Evening Show in July 2016, broadcasting on 9 different radio stations including Key 103, Radio City and Metro Radio.
-He also hosted the Breakfast Show on Rock FM.
+In 2015, Darryl Morris in the Morning moved for a short run on Rock FM, before Morris become presenter of Bauer Media Group's simulcast Evening Show in July 2016, broadcasting on 9 different radio stations including Key 103, Radio City and Metro Radio.

+Morris was one of the first journalists on the scene of the Manchester Arena bombing, covering the event, its aftermath and writing extensively about its impact.

-In 2019, Morris moved into speech radio and joined talkRADIO to host the overnight show before moving to Early Breakfast.
+In 2019, Morris left music radio and moved into speech radio, joining national speech station Talkradio to host the overnight show before later moving to Early Breakfast and the weekend Evening Show.

 In 2021, he produced and presented a documentary about manipulative web design, Dark Patterns, for BBC World Service.

+In February 2023, Morris investigated the events surrounding the disappearance of Nicola Bulley, focusing on the role of TikTok sleuths and "grief junkies" who flocked to the scene.

+In 2024, he presented a documentary about a man who claims to be God, God Next Door, for BBC Radio 4.
+Morris spent several years with the man and with the group of people who follow him.

+Morris has talked extensively about his childhood diagnosis of ADHD and the impact it has on his life and work.
+In 2024, he hosted an episode of The Story Podcast about the speculation surrounding over-diagnosis of ADHD.

-He has had articles in Grazia, The Guardian and HuffPost and a weekly column in the Lancashire Evening Post.
-He can occationally be seen as a contributor on BBC News, Sky News and Good Morning Britain.
+He has had bylines in The Times, Grazia, and HuffPost and was a regular columnist for the Lancashire Evening Post.
+He occasionally contributes on BBC News, Sky News and Good Morning Britain, Jeremy Vine on Channel 5.

-Morris lives in Manchester and is a season-ticket holder for Bolton Wanderers Football Club.
+Morris lives in Manchester and London and is a season-ticket holder for Bolton Wanderers Football Club.